ryssbowh/craft-themes/DEVELOPERS.md

 });
 ```

 Your block provider class must extends the `BlockProvider` class.
-Blocks defined by the providers are define in their `$_definedBlocks` attribute.
+Blocks defined by the providers are defined in their `$_definedBlocks` attribute.

 An exception will be thrown if you register a provider which handle is already registered.